Bach d minor, Part I

 All of this begs the question: if this and other popular works seem to be the door to which much of the general public is introduced to classical music, then why should this work be frowned upon by the very musicians who can change their audiences for the better through their Art?

 Special considerations are required for Bach playing.
 It's very important to recognize and remember that his organ compositions contain several voices, or melodic lines, which are heard against each other, simultaneously.
 These moving lines require a ministering Art of performance without which they can be so spoiled as to become unrecognizable to the listener's ear.
 Anything which would destroy the distinctness of the lines being heard clearly by the listener must be avoided like the plague.
 There are 4 means by which an organist can maintain a distinct delivery in Bach playing: 1) great care must be exercised in the choice of stops, 2) the use of a tempo that's not too fast and suited to the piece and to the stops drawn, 3) a correct separation of the piece (using incisions, or breaks, at the right places), and 4) the use of touch (every kind) that keeps clear all the moving lines.
 This matter of touch is so important for organists to understand that no less than 5 different blog postings have been devoted to it (See blog, Touch, Parts I-V).
 Bach used ALL types of touch in performing his organ music.
 He was a devotee of clarity above all and used the best of every school of learning to achieve that end.
-Long notes were played legato.
-Fast notes and moving lines were played either imperceivably broken or non-legato.
-Everything else was played more broken (either marcato or staccato) to whatever degree he determined was needed to get things clear and articulated.
+Long notes were, of course, played legato.
+Moving lines in faster notes were played with clean legato (imperceivably broken).
+Everything else was played broken (non-legato, marcato, or staccato) to whatever degree he determined was needed to get things clear and articulated.

-Some very fine Bach YouTube recordings of Bach organ music have been made by organist, composer, and recording artist Hans-Andre Stamm at the historic Trost organ of the Evangelical Lutheran City Church (Stadtkirche) in Waltershausen, Germany, an instrument which J.S.
+A noteworthy YouTube recording of this work was made by organist, composer, and recording artist Hans-Andre Stamm at the historic Trost organ of the Evangelical Lutheran City Church (Stadtkirche) in Waltershausen, Germany, an instrument which J.S.
 Bach himself knew and likely played.
-Much can be learned by watching carefully, by means of the outstanding camera work on these videos, how the touch is varied as the music proceeds.
-Notice especially that ALL types of touch are used, he doesn't always play every voice broken, he doesn't always play every voice legato, he changes manuals, he nuances the tempo, he chooses the stops wisely, and he makes stop and coupler changes by hand, at times, during the course of the music, and never in large clumps.
-His tempos are brisk, but never too fast, and he uses the heels of all things on the pedals.
-We can steal an education with our eyes and ears just by watching this amazing talent performing this work, of whom Bach would be very proud [See menu bar, Videos, Bach Toccata & Fugue].
+Much can be learned by watching carefully, by means of the outstanding camera work on these videos, how the touch is varied.
+ALL types of touch are used, he doesn't always play every voice broken, he doesn't always play every voice legato, he changes manuals, he nuances the tempo, he chooses the stops wisely, and he makes registration changes by hand, at times, during the course of the music, and never in large clumps.
+His tempos are brisk, perhaps a little too fast to suit some, and he is not afraid to use the heels on the pedals.
+We can steal an education with our eyes and ears just by watching this amazing talent performing this work [See menu bar, Videos, Bach Toccata & Fugue].

 Restraint must be used in the choice of stops, especially in interpreting the term "organo pleno" (plenum, or full chorus) whenever this term appears or is implied.
 When the plenum sound is used for playing Bach, all of the sounding stops and manual to pedal couplers should not be drawn indiscriminately.
 Anyone who blindly does so is often at a loss to explain how "organo pleno" can be specified for organ pieces of many different kinds which cannot possibly be played using the same stops.
 With the repetition of any high mixture ranks included in the plenum, the moving lines in strict polyphony can sound almost equally high to the ear.
 For Bach playing, a transparent manual plenum with tame 16-foot reed tone in the Pedal, either all by itself or supplemented with an 8-foot Flute or Principal stop, works well.
 For a larger sound the manuals can be coupled, the main manual can be coupled to the Pedal, and a suboctave reed, if it's very tame and not unduly assertive, can be added, in the main manual to help maintain clarity between voices, retain the identity of each voice in terms of range, and provide gravity.
 This is the type of sound Bach had in mind when he composed his larger, non-chorale based, free works for organ.